hyperledger-archives/education/LFS171x/indy-material/nodejs/README.md

 Once you have the demo started, this **[Agent Demo Script](AgentDemoScript.md)** guides you through the scenario of Alice using Hyperledger Indy to get her transcripts from Faber College and then using them to apply for a job with Acme Corp.

+[Click here](https://youtu.be/9WZxlrGMA3s) to view a short screencast of the demo.

 ## Credits

 The code for this demonstration was initially written by Spencer Holman and Matthew Hailstone of Brigham Young University.
 Carol Howard created the documentation for the demonstration.